Expressive therapies: Music therapy

 Music Therapy also benefits a variety of disorders, like cardiac and mental disorders.
-It aids those who suffer from depression, anxiety, autism, substance abuse, and Alzheimer's.
+It aids those who have depression, anxiety, autism, substance abuse, and Alzheimer's.
 In cases where a person is suffering from mental disorders, music relieves stress, improves self-esteem, etc. Evidence has shown that people who have used Music Therapy in the past have improved in several aspects of life that do not concern just those suffering from mental illness.
 In music therapy, people may improve their singing which may then impact their ability to speak.
 Therefore, it can change several aspects of life, not just those of helping mental illness.